mpruna/Wifi_analysis_using_Elk_Stack/README.md

 ### Install Kibana

 [Kibana]('https://www.elastic.co/products/kibana') it's `elasticsearch` Web UI.
-Working with the `linux` shell might not be the best thing for a nont technical individuals.
-A lot of the times you need to provide the same information for other staff/company members and this is why we will install it.
-Kibana provides enhanced visualization capabilities as as an API builder.
+Working with the `linux` shell might not be the best thing for a non technical individuals.
+A lot of the times you need to provide the same information for other staff/company members or in a presentation.Because people are visually inclined, and because `A picture's worth a thousand words` we will install it. `Kibana` provides enhanced visualization capabilities as as an API builder.

 ```
 apt-get update && apt-get install kibana
 ```

-Setup http access:
+Setup HTTP access:
 ```
 server.port: 5601
 server.host : 0.0.0.0
 ```

-Allow http host access:
+Allow HTTP host access:

 ```
 VBoxManage modifyvm "Elastic_Stack" --natpf1 "host2guest-kibana_http,tcp,,5601,,5601"
 ```

-Setup and deamonize Kibana service:
+Setup and demonize `Kibana` service:

 ```
 /bin/systemctl daemon-reload